ASE '18 Call for Papers

 Lightning talks highlight fresh ideas, unique perspectives, valuable experiences, and emerging trends in computer security education.
 Short talks are five-minute presentations on work and ideas not ready or suitable for peer-reviewed publication, but worth sharing to jump-start discussion among and solicit feedback from attendees.

 Lightning talk presentations are five minutes in duration with an additional five minutes for discussion.
 If you would like to present a lightning talk at the event, please email an abstract to email@example.com.
 There are no length or content requirements for the talk abstract, but a few sentences describing what you'd like to do or announce, informally, is appropriate.

 For all submissions, text should be formatted in two columns on 8.5" x 11" paper using 10-point type on 12-point leading ("single-spaced"), with the text block being no more than 6.5" x 9" deep.
 Text outside the 6.5" x 9" block will be ignored.
 Submissions need not be anonymized.
-Submissions must be in PDF and must be submitted via the submission form, which will be available here soon.
+Submissions must be in PDF and must be submitted via the submission form.

 All accepted submissions will be available online to registered attendees before the workshop.
 If your paper should not be published prior to the event, please notify firstname.lastname@example.org.
 The papers will be available online to everyone beginning on the day of the workshop.
 At least one author from every accepted paper must attend the workshop and present.